ljkrajewski/ai_resources/resources.md

 - [xtekky/chatgpt-clone](https://github.com/xtekky/chatgpt-clone)
 ChatGPT front-end website clone.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free)
-This repository offers reverse-engineered third-party APIs for GPT-4/3.5, sourced from various websites.
+Offers reverse-engineered third-party APIs for GPT-4/3.5, sourced from various websites.
 You can simply download this repository, and use the available modules, which are designed to be used just like OpenAI's official package.

 #### Stable Diffusion